SebastianBauersfeld/mouse-driver/README.md

 This allows to draw pictures within other applications (such as MS Paint and the like).
 The driver makes use of natural cubic splines in order to smoothen mouse movements.

+The idea is that you specify the text and the symbols to draw and the driver then translates this into mouse movements.
+This allows to draw text and figures in external applications like e.g. MS Paint etc.

 ## Usage

 Start up a REPL (if you have leiningen installed just type: "lein repl").